WE PRICE MATCH WHERE POSSIBLE! CALL US ON 01909 768840

 10. Backyard bike ramp

-Put a few large tyres at the bottom of the ramp to achieve a curved shape and slope-like bumpy road.
-For a modern touch, use beam supports instead, just like the one below.
+Stack a few large tyres at the base to create a curved, bumpy slope.
+Or, for a more solid build, use beam supports like the one shown below.

 A kid riding a bike on a ramp